ismailkasan/chat-gpt-vscode-extension/README.md

 # ChatGpt extension for VSCode

 This is a chat bot that uses ChatGpt api.
-After setting your ChatGpt api key, you can use the chat bot and ask what you want.
+After setting your settings(api key, temperature,response number, size ), you can ask what you want or generate images.
 To learn more please visit offical [OpenAI](https://openai.com/).

-In the future, we are planning to add settings panel.
-So, user is able to change settings.
 ## Appendix

 This chat bot uses VSCode api.
 Your API KEY will be safely stored in your workspace.